tip9ug/plan9-4th-edition-tutorial/source/user/installation.md

 The archive may be in one of three forms:

-    A bzipped CD image named plan9.iso.bz2.
+ -  A bzipped CD image named plan9.iso.bz2.
 This is the file you obtain from the download page on the Bell Labs server.
-    A CD image named plan9.iso.
+ -  A CD image named plan9.iso.
 This is the result of uncompressing plan9.iso.bz2.
 If you store the uncompressed image on a FAT file system beforehand, then the install program will not need to uncompress it, which will save disk space on the file system.
-    The contents of the CD image, in a directory tree.
+ -  The contents of the CD image, in a directory tree.
 This is the CD image itself, typically written to a CD.

 When prompted for "Distribution disk" the usual value is /dev/sdD0/data (but your CD drive may be a different sdXX).

 Once you have chosen a file system, you need to point out the directory containing the archive.
 Type a slash-separated path name relative to the root of the chosen file system.
 If you type ``browse'' instead of a directory name, you will be dropped into a minimal shell that you can use to find the files.
 Specifically, the shell has three commands: ``cd dir''; changes directories, ``lc''; prints a columnated list of files for the current directory, and ``exit''.
 Once you are in the directory containing the archive (or if you give up the search), exit the shell.

-### Format Venti (OPTIONAL)
+### Format Venti (Optional)

 (fmtventi) If you selected fossil+venti you will now be prompted for the arenas and index (isect) partitions usually created during the 'prepdisk' step, in that case the default values should be all you need.